Water Resources Management

-Counties face numerous water quality challenges that county officials and staff can mitigate through various strategies.
+Counties face numerous water quality challenges that can be mitigated through various strategies.
 Protecting drinking water supplies, providing citizens with effective sewage and water infrastructure, restoring wetlands and managing water in situations of drought all remain critical issues facing counties.
 In addition, counties manage water resources, such as rivers, lakes, ponds, streams, wetlands and various other water bodies.

 NACo’s water program offers financial and technical assistance to counties in the following areas: Stormwater, Wastewater, Watershed Planning, GIS Decision Support System Tools (including coastal mapping), Wetlands, Coastal Resource Management, and Wetland and Habitat Restoration grant programs.